 It’s a lot to expect every ride to take your breath away.
-But even after 11 years, the rides here still have an uncanny ability to detangle my thoughts and make me brake for a moment, even though I’ve passed the same spot dozens of times before, because it’s just so extraordinary.
+But even after 13 years, the rides here can still be amazing even if I’ve passed the same spot dozens of times before.
 Mostly it’s the views and tranquility that can still stun a person, and they require some suffering to experience them, but you get to choose how much pain to inflict.
 You decide how far, how high, and how steep you want to ride; Granada will not disappoint.
 These 4 short(ish) gravel rides near Granada are meant to do when there’s simply no time to go farther afield or higher up into the mountains.

 La Malahá Loop, south of Granada